symfony/symfony-docs/cookbook/web_services/php_soap_extension.rst

         }
     }

-Next, you can train Symfony to be able to create an instance of this class.
+Next, you can train Symfony2 to be able to create an instance of this class.
 Since the class sends an e-mail, it's been designed to accept a ``Swift_Mailer`` instance.
-Using the Service Container, we can configure Symfony to construct a ``HelloService`` object properly:
+Using the Service Container, we can configure Symfony2 to construct a ``HelloService`` object properly:

 .. configuration-block::